 On the way back out of Subway Cave after you walk the ledge and arrive at the top of the steep bank, continue straight instead of going down the bank.

-You will very quickly reach a small ruin as you can see in the photo above.
+You’ll very quickly reach a small ruin as you can see in the photo above.
 Inside the bricked entrance you can see lightly carved petroglyphs.

 The view from the ruin entrance over Boynton Canyon, Sedona’s red rocks and an endless sea of tree canopies is wonderful.

-Important – Don’t touch anything inside or around the ruin, the remains are very delicate.
+Important: Don’t touch anything inside or around the ruin, the remains are very delicate.
 There have been instances of people negatively impacting the well-preserved site and that is not acceptable.

 18. Get Back On Boynton Canyon Trail